danisss9/easy-web/README.md

-# easy-app
+# easy-web
-The easiest way to create reactive web applications
+The easiest way to create a website